In this video, I explain what risk parameters you can find in MT4 Local Trade Copier and how to use them.

 Broker’s minimum and maximum lot size limitations

-First scenario might be if your broker does not allow the lot size you are trying to use (minimum and maximum lot size limitations).
-For example, the broker has a maximum lot size limitation of 50 and you are trying to use fixed lot size of 60 lots.
-The broker will deny such lot size and Client EA will be forced to use lot size of 50 (maximum allowed by the broker).
+The first scenario might be if your broker does not allow the lot size you are trying to use (minimum and maximum lot size limitations).
+For example, the broker has a maximum lot size limitation of 50 and you are trying to use a fixed lot size of 60 lots.
+The broker will deny such lot size and Client EA will be forced to use a lot size of 50 (maximum allowed by the broker).
 Obviously, there’s nothing you can do to override this because this is the limitation on the broker’s side.
 But you could use the Lot Split function in the Client EA to split that 60 lot trade into two trades of 50 and 10 lots.

 Partially closed trades change lot size

 Another scenario might be if trades are closed partially (a.k.a. scale-out) on the master account.
-In this case, Client EA will repeat the same actions on the client MT4 account and when you get back to the computer you might see lot size that’s smaller than your preset fixed lot size.
+In this case, Client EA will repeat the same actions on the client MT4 account and when you get back to the computer you might see a lot size that’s smaller than your preset fixed lot size.
 This is completely normal and interfering with this would usually ruin a trading logic of a strategy you copy.

 If you set Client EA to you a fixed lot size then it will always use a fixed lot size always to open a trade, but as the time goes these trades might get closed partially on the master by your account manager or automated trading strategy you use (Forex EA).
 To copy the trades in a correct way Client EA will also close trades partially the maintain an exact same copy of those trades.

-For example, master opens a 2.0 lot trade and client copies it at a fixed lot of 1.0 lot.
+For example, the master opens a 2.0 lot trade, and the client copies it at a fixed lot of 1.0 lot.
 Master closes half of the position (1.0 lot) and the rest 1.0 lot is left to run.
 So the client will close half of the position too (0.5 lot) and the remaining 0.5 lot will be left to run.
 Now when you see 0.5 running on the client you might assume that the Client EA copied it incorrectly when in reality it is all fine because it was copied correctly but then closed partially by the master later.